 Section 5.
 The two additional appointed members-at-large shall be chosen by the Board of Directors at the first meeting of their term, and shall join the board at the second meeting and serve the remainder of the term.
 They shall be chosen to provide specific expertise to the Board of Directors and/or to provide greater diversity in Board of Directors membership.

 Section 6.
 An Executive Director shall be appointed by the usual procedure of University administrative appointments.
 He or she shall be a non-voting ex-officio member of the Board.

-Section 7.
-Elected officers shall serve a term of four years, beginning after the fall Board meeting in the year they are elected.
+- Elected officers shall serve a term of four years, beginning after the fall Board meeting in the year that they are elected.

 - Appointed Board members at large shall serve from the time they are appointed to the end of the term for which they are appointed.

 - Appointed Board of Directors members, except the Treasurer, may serve a maximum of two consecutive terms in the same position.
 The Treasurer may serve any number of consecutive terms.